Improving family health through acoustic sensing and conversational agents

-In this project, we design, develop, and evaluate an innovative family routine sensing and feedback system called SHINE.
+In this project, we design, develop, and evaluate an innovative family routine sensing and feedback system.
 This system empowers families to actively engage in preventing child obesity and improving family wellness.

-We develop unobtrusive sensing system using built-in audio, motion, and light sensors from off-the-shelf mobile devices (e.g., Tablet personal computer (PC), smartphone).
-Integrated with an off-the-shelf wearable physical activity detection device (i.e., Fitbit or smartwatches), our system will detect screen viewing duration, family dinner dynamic, sleep quality and duration, and physical activity level of the child.
-The tablet PC will display collected sensor data through visual metaphors that reflect the family’s progress toward improved routine.
-Families will receive automated feedback and suggestions for improving their routine.
+We develop unobtrusive sensing system using built-in audio, motion, and light sensors from off-the-shelf mobile devices (e.g., Tablet personal computer (PC), smartphone) and conversational agents.
+Tablet PCs or conversational agents will give feedback to the family users on collected sensor data that reflect the family’s progress toward improved routine.
 Family members will also see how other families are doing compared to them for encouragement and insights.

 Example prototype: The virtual pet will become more active as the child and the family improves routines at home.
 The families can visually check other families’ statuses.